 “From the moon then,” he stated with irritation.
 “How the hell am I supposed to explain what you saw?
 I wasn’t there.
 Besides,” he said, lowering the speed of the wipers.
 “We all tried to tell you to stay off this road because it wasn’t safe.
 But did you listen?
 No, you did not.
 Do you know how loony you sound right now?” he chuckled with a shake of his head.
 “Wolves with hands.
 Red eyes glowing like fire.”

 Haley remembered something Gordy had said to her that afternoon about the crazies coming out when there was a combination of snowstorm and full moon.
 He had known then exactly what lurked in the darkness along Pikeville Bypass.
 But for whatever reason, he’d chosen not to share that information with her.
 Then again, why would he?
 He probably hadn’t expected her to get stranded any more than she’d expected to herself.
 However, in retrospect, knowing about the wolves could have at least prepared her for the possibility of an attack instead of surprising her with one.

 “You’re right,” she said dismissively.
 “It sounded less crazy inside my head than it did verbalizing it.”
-Instinct warned her to drop the subject and refrain from speaking about it again, not knowing why she was suddenly overcome with a feeling of dread.
+Instinct warned her to drop the subject and not mention it again, unsure why she was suddenly overcome with a feeling of dread.
 Dave’s demeanor, perhaps?
 Or the obvious irritation he displayed towards her at the moment?
 Some might call it intuition or possessing a keen sense to one’s inner knowing.
-She chose to call it being smart and knowing when to shut the hell up and let it go before finding herself in a cauldron of boiling hot water with no way out.
+She called it being smart and knowing when to shut the hell up and let it go before finding herself in a cauldron of boiling water with no way out.